 5. Relax in the Countryside

 There’s the beaches of the north, the remnants of Bialowieza Forest in the east, and the Tatra Mountains in the south.
-(Unfortunately, we didn’t get to the Tatra Mountains, but I’ve heard reports that dogs aren’t allowed in most of the national park, even on a leash, so stick to walking tracks outside.)
+(Unfortunately, we didn’t get to the Tatra Mountains, but dogs aren’t allowed in most of the national park, even on a leash – see more below.)